EngineersBox/PSX-Minecraft/README.md

 #### Neovim Clangd

+> [!NOTE]
-This assumes you are using the `clangd` LSP using `nvim-lspconfig`, as it takes advantage of being able to customise the LSP instantiation command.
+> This assumes you are using the `clangd` LSP using `nvim-lspconfig`, as it takes advantage
+> of being able to customise the LSP instantiation command.

 We will be modifying a standard configuration for customising the cmd provided by the `nvim-lspconfig` repo for running [LSPs in containers](https://github.com/neovim/nvim-lspconfig/wiki/Running-language-servers-in-containers).